-The current asset represents accounts receivable for current year special taxes expected to be paid to Financing Authority by Ventura County.
-The increase of \$7,606 is primarily due to a larger amount unpaid by Ventura County compared to the prior year.
+The current assets represent cash and a receivable for special taxes expected to be paid to the Financing Authority by the County of Ventura.
+The increase of \$2.6 thousand is due to an increase in cash of \$6.1 thousand offset by a \$3.5 thousand decrease of unpaid taxes compared to the prior year.